 To take a very different example, suppose you are writing a paper within a software environment that includes a digital library of papers written by you and your colleagues.
 Then an analysis mechanism to support your learning might compare sentences or paragraphs in your draft (which functions as a task representation) to text from other papers and from email discussions (the community memory) to find excerpts of potential interest to deliver for your learning.
-We use latent semantic analysis [16] to mine our email repository [18] and are exploring similar uses of this mechanism to link task representations to textual information to support organizational learning.
+We use latent semantic analysis [Landauer & Dumais 97] to mine our email repository [Lindstaedt 97] and are exploring similar uses of this mechanism to link task representations to textual information to support organizational learning.
+Other retrieval mechanisms might be appropriate for mining catalogs of software agents or components, design elements and other sorts of organizational memories.